Carla-de-Beer/amazon-bedrock-image-generator/README.md

 ## [Frontend code](https://github.com/Carla-de-Beer/amazon-bedrock-image-generator/tree/main/bedrock-image-generator-frontend)

 The frontend consists of a simple React application that provides a GUI to allow for more convenient interaction with the Bedrock model.
-One or more images (up to a maximum of 3) can be created in either landscape or portrait mode, and made available for download in one of 3 file format options.
+One or more images (up to a maximum of 2) can be created in either landscape or portrait mode, and made available for download in one of 3 file format options (JPEG/PNG/TIFF).
+To run the UI and to be able to make calls to the backend, replace the `API_GATEWAY_URL` placeholder text with the URL associated with the POST-request of the `dev` stage of the API Gateway in the .env file

 ## RockArt UI

 The app was developed and tested exclusively in Google Chrome and is optimised for use on desktop devices with screens ~15" size.

 ![WordPainter UI](images/ui-image.png)

+## Frontend UI deployment to AWS Elastic Beanstalk
+* Create a secret in GitHub containing the URL associated with the POST-request of the `dev` stage of the API Gateway, called: `API_GATEWAY_URL`.
+* The project's GitHub pipeline allows for a manually triggerable `Build and create deployment` action that creates the archive file required for deployment.
+Tigger this workflow and download the artifact produced.
+This self-contained archive includes all the required deployment configuration data together with the project build.
+* Upload the archive file for deployment to AWS Elastic Beanstalk.